Seongmin-Kim-ornl/DQOF/README.md

 ## Note
-Qiskit is continuously updated, and the latest versions of qiskit and qiskit-runtime-service may be required for hardware executions.
+Qiskit is under active development.
+For hardware execution, the latest versions of `qiskit` and `qiskit-ibm-runtime` may be required.

 ## Citation